Bond Between Molybdenum

 Take catalytic converters, for instance.
 Molybdenum-based catalysts often involve bromine-containing intermediates.
 The covalent nature of the bond allows for specific reactivity patterns that wouldn't work if the bond were ionic.
 Similarly, in electronics, the volatility of molybdenum bromide makes it useful for vapor deposition techniques — a process that wouldn't be possible with a more ionic compound.

 What goes wrong when people don't understand this?
-And they might expect the compound to behave like a salt, with high melting points and solubility in water.
+Consider this: they might expect the compound to behave like a salt, with high melting points and solubility in water.
 Instead, they find something that sublimes at relatively low temperatures and has limited solubility.
 That's a recipe for confusion in the lab or factory.

 How It Works (or How to Do It)